camunda/camunda-docs/docs/components/console/manage-organization/beta-terms.md

 4. Once you have read the terms and scrolled through the modal, tick the box at the bottom reading **"I understand and agree to Beta Terms"**.

 The system will confirm your acceptance and send a copy of the accepted beta terms to your email address.
 In addition, the field **Early Access Features** will now be marked as **Enabled**.

+## Utilize beta features

+Once you accept the beta terms, you can enable and disable any features you would like to use, and learn more about them.

+In the **Settings** tab, toggle the switch under **Status** to enable and disable the feature.

+Click **View docs** under **Documentation** to learn more about the feature.